cherring/connection_ninja/README.markdown

       use_connection_ninja(:database)
     end

-Then in your after your normal configuration in database.yml:
+Then in your after your normal configuration in database.yml add a new group:

-    database_development:
+    database:
+      development:
         adapter: postgresql
         database: database_name
         user: username

-    database_test:
+      test:
         adapter: postgresql
         database: database_name
         user: username

-    database_production:
+      production:
         adapter: postgresql
         database: database_name
         user: username

 Connection ninja takes the database name you pass in and appends the environment on the end so it is important that you name the entries in database.yml as "#{database}_#{RAILS_ENV}" or it won't work.

 WHY?
 ===

-If you look at the code you will probably wonder why I didn't just call establish_connection "database_#{RAILS_ENV}", well at first I went about it differently, and thought I needed it.
-Now I realised maybe I don't, but it was a great exercise in learning how to write a gem and I learned a few things about ActiveRecord along the way which was great.
-It also gave me IMO a nice clean way to connect a bunch of models to the right database regardless of which of my apps the code was sitting in.
+Pure laziness.
+Rather than putting together a hash you can just call a group with use_connection_ninja(:group)

 How I used it
 =============